 iPads make great track companions too.
 Like iPod touches, the Wi-Fi only iPad versions do not come with a built in GPS chip and need to be extended by an external accessory (see below).
 All iPads except the first generation are supported currently.
 An iPad or iPad mini with 1 GB of main memory is recommended.
 Most of Harry's apps are optimized for iPads and feature additional layouts to fully use the large screen.

 Storage size in another spec you need to take care about.
 While a 16 GB device is fine to use LapTimer in standard mode (no videos), it is getting a cumbersome operation once you start working with videos.
 Keep in mind, a minute of Full HD video requires approximately 190 MB of storage.
 This means a typical session of 20 minutes will require around 4 GB for the raw video alone.
 Exporting an overlaid video will double this requirement.
-The recommendation when recording and processing videos is to go for a 64 GB device from the beginning.
+The recommendation when recording and processing videos is to go for a 64 GB or better device from the beginning.

 A stable mount is the only accessory besides a power supply one needs to start using LapTimer.
 A mount is used to install the smartphone in a place it has both perfect operating conditions (like good GPS reception and a low amount of vibrations) and can be monitored by the driver.
 Please never use LapTimer without a mount - like placing the smartphone in your cloth or in your car's center console.
 You need to be serious about this when attending track days.